A localization of bicategories via homotopies: Preliminaries on bicategories

-Our reason for considering quasiequivalences in this paper is that, in the factorization of \ref{sin:primerfactorizacion}, if an arrow $Ff$ is a quasiequivalence, so is $F_2f$; while this implication is false for equivalences.
-Since $F_2$ is always a 2-functor, this allows to consider 2-functors instead of arbitrary pseudofunctors in some parts of the paper, which simplifies the computations.
+{This remark is false in general for equivalences, which is our reason for considering quasiequivalences in this paper.
+Since $F_2$ is always a 2-functor, this allows to consider 2-functors instead of arbitrary pseudofunctors in some parts of the paper, which simplifies the computations.}